Karol Nawrocki

-Karol Tadeusz Nawrocki (Note: /pl/) (born 3 March 1983) is a Polish historian and politician who has served as the President of Poland since 2025.
-Previously, he served as the director of the Institute of National Remembrance (IPN) from 2021 to 2025, and was the director of the Museum of the Second World War in Gdańsk from 2017 to 2021.
+Karol Tadeusz Nawrocki (Note: /pl/) (born 3 March 1983) is a Polish historian and politician who has served as the 7th president of Poland since 2025.
+He served as the director of the Institute of National Remembrance (IPN) from 2021 to 2025, and was the director of the Museum of the Second World War in Gdańsk from 2017 to 2021.

 Born in Gdańsk, Nawrocki studied history at the University of Gdańsk, earning a PhD in 2013 with a dissertation on anti-communist activities in the former Polish People's Republic.
-His academic work centers on themes such as anti-communist resistance, organized crime, and the history of sports, a subject tied to his own background as an active youth athlete, particularly in football and boxing.
+His academic work centres on themes such as anti-communist resistance in Poland, organised crime, and the history of sports, a subject related to his own background as an active youth athlete, particularly in football and boxing.
 Nawrocki's early professional career was closely aligned with institutions dedicated to preserving and promoting Poland's historical memory.
 He joined the Institute of National Remembrance (IPN) in 2009 and gained recognition for reorienting Poland's historical institutions toward a patriotic and anti-communist narrative.
-Nawrocki was chosen as the presidential candidate of the dominating right-wing populist Law and Justice (PiS) party on 24 November 2024 as a nonpartisan "citizens' candidate".
-Despite being relatively unknown on the national level, Nawrocki defeated Tobiasz Bocheński and Przemysław Czarnek in the competition for the PiS nomination after receiving the support of party moderates such as former Prime Minister Mateusz Morawiecki.
+In the 2025 Polish presidential election, Nawrocki was chosen as the presidential candidate of the right-wing populist Law and Justice (PiS) party, ran as a nonpartisan "citizens' candidate" and defeated the liberal Rafał Trzaskowski.

-Nawrocki was elected President on 1 June 2025, receiving 50.89% of the vote, defeating the liberal Rafał Trzaskowski.
-He was then inaugurated as President of Poland on 6 August 2025.
-His election reflects a broader rightward shift in Poland's political landscape, where issues of national identity and political sovereignty dominate public discourse.
-Since his inauguration, Nawrocki has been following a confrontational course with the ruling coalition and its leader, Donald Tusk, whom he considers the "worst Prime Minister of the Third Polish Republic".
-Since his inauguration, he has been working to centralize power around the presidency, supporting constitutional reforms into a semi-presidential system.
+As president, Nawrocki has reflected a broader anti-liberal realignment in Poland's political landscape, aligning with populist and right-wing cultural shifts.
+(Note: Prawica (lit. "right wing") in Polish politics refers to those parties that sit on the right side of the national legislature (Sejm), reflecting mostly those parties with patriotic, communitarian, and pro-religious values, and since the 2010s also populism, although typically not right-wing nor liberal economics (aside from the smaller Confederation coalition).)
+However, he holds a pro-welfare and protectionist economic stance described by some as left-wing.
+He pledged to implement new policies that will combat "unfair competition" in the Polish economy.
+Since his inauguration on 6 August 2025, Nawrocki has been following a confrontational course with the 15 October Coalition and professed opposition to its leader, Donald Tusk.
+Nawrocki strives to strengthen power around the presidency, supporting constitutional reform into a semi-presidential system.
 His chancellery is made up of PiS politicians and his IPN affiliates.